 If dot11BssMaxIdlePeriod is nonzero or dot11MldMaxIdlePeriod is nonzero, an AP shall include the BSS Max Idle Period element in the (Re)Association Response frame.
 Otherwise, the AP shall not include the BSS Max Idle Period element in the (Re)Association Response frame.

-[CID 1027]When the AP is affiliated with an AP MLD and the Association Request frame or Reassociation Request frame is received from a STA that is affiliated with an non-AP MLD, then the values carried in the BSS Max Idle Period element apply at the MLD level.
-The MLD max idle period procedure is as defined in 35.3.10.3 (MLD max idle period management).
-The rest of this subclause defines the procedure for BSS max idle period when either the AP or the non-AP STA or both are not affiliated with an MLD.
+[CID 1027]When association is for a multi-link setup, the values carried in the BSS Max Idle Period element apply at the MLD level and the associated MLDs follow the MLD max idle period procedure defined in 35.3.10.3 (MLD max idle period management).
+The rest of this subclause defines the procedure for the BSS max idle period when the association is not a multi-link setup.

-[CID 1027]NOTE – An AP of an AP MLD would know that a (Re-)Association Request frame was transmitted by a STA that is not affiliated with a non-AP MLD if the frame does not include Basic variant Multi-Link element.

-A non-S1G STA may send protected or unprotected keepalive frames, as indicated in the Idle Options field.
+[CID 1027]A non-S1G STA may send protected or unprotected keepalive frames, as indicated in the Idle Options field.

 TGbe editor: Please modify the now shifted fifth paragraph in this subclause (REVmd D5.0) as shown below:

-[CID 3321, #1]A STA may send at least one protected or unprotected keepalive frame per BSSMaxIdlePeriod, as indicated in the Idle Options field.
-When a STA transmits an unprotected keepalive frame, it shall use a frame that has 48-bit TA and RA fields.
+[CID 3321, #1]A STA may send at least one protected or unprotected keepalive frame (such as Data frame, PS-Poll frame, or Management frame) per BSSMaxIdlePeriod, as indicated in the Idle Options field.

 35.3.10 Multi-link power management